fredmkatz/Literate/ldm/Literate.md

 - **abbreviatedName** - a short form of the component's name, used for cross references and improved readability. (*CamelName*)

 	***Default***: name

-    Trying an elaboration for a Default declaration clause - ie first part of a Default Formuka object End of first paragraph

-    Start of second paragraph.

-  code: This is the OCL code for calculating the name

-      Trying an elaboration for a Default code clause - ie subsequent  part of a Default Formuka object End of first paragraph

-    Start of second paragraph.

-  English: And thii is an english language rendering
-  Noting: And this is trying an annotation on a formula clause

-  constraint: this is the first constraint for name in Component
-  code: OCL for first constraint
-  english: English for first constraint
-  Severity: Harsh
-  Message: {name} is all wrong - first

-  constraint: this is the second constraint for name in Component
-  code: OCL for second constraint
-  english: English for second constraint
-  Severity: Harsh second
-  Message: {name} is all wrong - second

 	***Example***: "LDM" is the short form of "Literate Data Model".

 - **oneLiner** - A brief, one-line definition or description of the component, suitable for use in a descriptive table of contents. _(RichLine)_